jnozzi/cocoadev.com/markdown/FocusChangeOnMakeKeyAndOrderFront.md

 * make a new Cocoa application in Interface Builder,
-* add two General/NSComboBox gadgets to the window (actually the second gadget doesn't need to be an General/NSComboBox, but it need to be able to be first responder),
+* add two NSComboBox gadgets to the window (actually the second gadget doesn't need to be an NSComboBox, but it need to be able to be first responder),
 * connect the 'New'-menu item to makeKeyAndOrderFront: of the window